-• Medium complexity optical parts are when a like-for-like replacement can be substituted and when the part performs a relatively simple optical function.
-Despite these characteristics, the change in the optical parameters will require testing and performance validation.
-The average time to switch a medium complexity part for production is reported to range from 6 to 12 months.

-• High complexity parts are optical components that perform a complex function or are part of an optical subassembly.
-These parts will be critical to the performance and accuracy of the device and will require extensive characterisation as the first step of the replacement process.
+- Medium complexity optical parts are where a like-for-like replacement can be substituted, and the part performs a relatively simple optical function.
+Despite this, the change in the optical parameters will require testing and performance validation.
+The average time to switch a medium complexity part for production is reported to range from 6 to 12 months. - High complexity parts are optical components that perform a complex function, or are part of an optical subassembly.
+These parts will be critical to the performance and accuracy of the device and will require extensive characterisation, as the first step of the replacement process.
 The output of the characterisation will likely impact other parts of the instrument (for example, the analysis/interpretation software).
-Once fully characterised, these high complexity optical parts will require testing and validation for their performance and functionality in the instrument.
+Once fully characterised, these high complexity optical parts will then require testing and validation performing their function in the instrument.
 Depending on the application, updated documentation of the device may require notification to the appropriate competent authorities or regulatory bodies.
-The average time that it would take to perform a high complexity component change for production is between 2 and 5 years.
+The average time that it would take to perform a for high complexity component change for production is between 2 and 5 years.